DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 - Can be specified multiple times to match traffic addressed to several VF IDs.
-- Can be combined with a PF item to match both PF and VF traffic.
 - Default ``mask`` matches any VF ID.

 .. _table_rte_flow_item_vf: